legal herstory pioneers

 -

-In 1972, was the first Black woman and first woman to seek a major party's nomination for President when she sought the Democratic Party's nomination.
+In 1972, was the first Black woman to seek a major party's nomination for President when she sought the Democratic Party's nomination.

 Kathryn Clarenbach